venkyeswar/Excelr_Assignments/Assignment_8/README.md

 # Assignment 8
-## Clustering Analysis Project
+## Clustering Analysis

 ## Overview
-This project involves performing clustering analysis using three different clustering techniques: Hierarchical Clustering, K-Means Clustering, and DBSCAN.
+This Assignment involves performing clustering analysis using three different clustering techniques: Hierarchical Clustering, K-Means Clustering, and DBSCAN.
 The goal is to classify customer data from East-West Airlines into similar groups based on flying patterns, earnings, use of frequent flyer rewards, and credit card usage.

 ## Folder Structure
 - `README.md`: This file, providing an overview and instructions.